Maghreb: Ethnic groups

 The Maghreb is primarily inhabited by peoples of Arab and Berber ancestral origin.
 Arabs inhabit Algeria (70% to 80%), Libya (97%), Morocco (67%), and Tunisia (98%).
 Berbers inhabit Algeria (20%), Libya (10%), Morocco (35%), and Tunisia (1%).
 Ethnic French, Spanish, West African, and Sephardic Jewish populations also inhabit the region.
+Centuries of Arabization and Arab migration to the Maghreb since the 7th century shifted the demographic scope of the Maghreb in favor of the Arabs.

 Various other influences are also prominent throughout the Maghreb.
 In northern coastal towns, in particular, several waves of European immigrants influenced the population in the Medieval era.
 Most notable were the moriscos and muladies, that is, the indigenous Spaniards (Moors) who were forcibly converted to Catholicism and later expelled, together with ethnic Arab and Berber Muslims, during the Spanish Catholic Reconquista.
 Other European contributions included French, Italian, and English crews and passengers taken captive by corsairs.
 In some cases, they were returned to families after being ransomed; in others, they were used as slaves or assimilated and adopted into tribes.

-Historically, the Maghreb was home to significant historic Jewish communities called Maghrebim, who predated the 7th-century introduction and conversion of the region to Islam.
-These were later augmented by Sephardic Jews from Spain and Portugal who, fleeing the Spanish Catholic Inquisition of the 15th and 16th centuries, established a presence in North Africa.
-They settled primarily in the urban trading centers.